Chest of Drawers

 Ann and William Elfers Gallery (Gallery 245)

-Mahogany veneered on oak, gilt-bronze mounts, white marble top.
+Mahogany commode veneered on oak, with gilt-bronze mounts, white marble top.
 Gilt-bronze moldings imitate basketry, as do the capitals of the side columns.
 The top drawers are decorated with a scrolling border of sunflowers, leaves, and thistles.

 Possibly part of furnishings made for Marie-Antoinette's Trellis Bedchamber at the Petit Trianon, near Paris [see note 1].
 1794-1796, probably acquired in Paris by James Swan, Boston, MA [see note 2]; after 1796, with his wife, Hepzibah Clark Swan (d.
 1825), Dorchester, MA; 1825, after her death, by inheritance to one of her three daughters [see note 3], and eventually inherited by a descendant, Mrs. Helen Hudson Whipple; 1960, sold by Mrs. Helen Hudson Whipple to the MFA for $1,500.
 (Accession date: April 14, 1960)